 Easy Pumpkin Shaped Cinnamon Rolls Ingredients

 Have you used Pillsbury Grand’s Cinnamon Rolls before?
 They’re so perfect for this pumpkin shaped dessert idea.
 You can make plain cinnamon rolls by arranging the dough in a baking pan and giving it about 25 minutes in the oven.
-You can frost them when cool.
+You can frost the Pillsbury pumpkin cinnamon rolls when cool.

 How to Make these Homemade Pumpkin Treats